How music led Daniel DeLeon to study Marine AI

 The sound waves recorded by the hydrophone have to be converted into visual data in the form of a spectrogram, a map of sound over time.
 Daniel feeds those spectrograms into the TensorFlow model to teach it what both blue and fin whale communication calls look like.
 Like a puppy being house-trained, AI models learn by repetition.
 The more examples Daniel feeds into it, the more accurate the model becomes.
 All told, Daniel trained the TensorFlow model with over 18,000 examples of isolated whale calls.

 AI is just getting the computer to be able to pick up patterns.

 Over time, Daniel was able to teach TensorFlow to identify whale calls with an accuracy of 98.05 percent.
 The model can differentiate between a blue whale and a fin whale, help confirm what time of day each call happened, how loud it was, and how long it lasted.

 We’re at a very pivotal point in ocean science.
 It’s a really interesting time for AI too, because we are finally starting to solve problems that we weren’t able to even five years ago.

 Danelle Cline, Senior Software Engineer

-Daniel’s research with machine learning has helped John and Danelle build a foundation for automating detection and classification of whale calls.
+Daniel’s research with marine AI has helped John and Danelle build a foundation for automating detection and classification of whale calls.
 They’re now able to spend more time focusing on the big questions – like how eons-old migration patterns of these massive creatures are changing and what that teaches us about the broader impact human influence above water is having on the marine life below, from noise pollution to climate change.